peopledoc/vault-cli/docs/howto/write.rst

    $ cat my_certificate.key | vault set third_secret certificate=-
    Done

-You can also load a key/value mapping in yaml or JSON format from a
+You can also load a key/value mapping in YAML or JSON format from a
 file:

 .. code:: console